-Octave band method
+Octave band method for hearing protection

 This one is the proper mutt's nuts way of working out how suitable hearing protection is for a particular noise risk and if you are paying for an external consultant to do your noise assessment for you then you should insist on this being part of it.